robertwaredev/scripts/docs/Fogstone.md

 - Final Fantasy
 	- Fucking crystals, dude.
 Or rocks, in this case.
 Same shit.

+## Books

+- The Dark Tower Series, Stephen King
+- Seventh Tower Series, Garth Nix
+	- Sunstones as a source of power

+# Monetization

+- Buy to play only.
+- Free updates, never pay for content.
+- No micro-economy, ever.
+I hate it, and so do you.
+- Localized pricing, I care more about your access to the game than how much money it makes me.

 # Design Pillars

+1. The game mechanics must be easy to understand.
-- The game should be extremely simple to understand, yet have a high mechanical skill ceiling.
+2. The game must have a high mechanical skill ceiling.
-- Rewards should always be based on how much risk you take.
+3. World building should be visually and mechanically apparent.
+4. The game should always respect the players' intelligence, period.
+	- Everything is earnable through playing the game.
+	- Goals and achievements are player-defined and based on ambition.
+	- There is no player level or stat sheet.
+Ability is determined by specializing in skill trees which offer differing mechanical utilities.
+There is no power scaling, only learning mechanics, and being better at them than the next player.
+	- There are no item levels, stat sheets, rarities, or RNG.
+All items are purpose built for a particular skill tree or hybrid of skill trees, and focus on providing unique mechanical utilities rather than redistributing stats like in most MMOs.
+	- A piece of gear's utility scales with the progression of the respective skill trees, but doesn't require progression at all to be usable at a base level.
+	- The game will never reward you with items out of thin air, only access to new combat or utility mechanics though skill progression.
+	- The game will never stop you from making a bad decision, but we'll at least give you a heads up.
+5. The threshold of "getting to the fun part" should be logging in to the game.
+	- There will never be progression mechanics that rely on levels and gaining experience points, there will only be material or crafting costs.
+	- There will never be time wasting mechanics.
+They suck, and usually serve to delay the realization that the game isn't all that fun to begin with.
+6. PvP is *full loot* and *non-consensual*.
-- PvP is *not* a game mode or a server type, it's a foundational design pillar upon which the world building and absolutely everything else rests.
-As such, there is no PvP opt-out, and never will be.
+	- There is no PvP opt-out, and never will be.
-- Game mechanics should be systematic and encourage socially driven PvP instead of forcing PvP through game-defined participation requirements, rules, or "win" states.
+	- PvP is socially driven instead of forced by game-defined participation requirements, rules, rewards, or win states.
-- World building and lore should be steeped and visually apparent, but a "main story quest" does not exist.
-- You should be encouraged to understand the overarching meta-game which interconnects each region and spans the entirety of the play area, how each of these regions combined with the many skill paths offer fundamentally different gameplay experiences, and how these combinations of mechanics reveal the lore of the world through natural deduction.
+7. The world itself is the meta-game, and each region interconnects vertically and spans the entirety of the play area.
+Each of these regions fundamentally change the primary game mechanics which drive exploration and player interaction, and reveal the lore of the world through natural deduction.

 # World Building